Stat-Wizards/Forcasting-A-Time-Series-Stock-Market-Data/README.md

-# Forcasting of a Time Series (Stock Market) Data in R
+# Forecasting of a Time Series (Stock Market) Data in R
 ### *A Comparative Study by,*

 #### _Shreyashi Saha_ _and_ _Sagarnil Bose_